shrubfromtomorrow/BingoMode/README.md

 That does sound sketchy so feel free to check out the source yourself, here's what it does though:

-Creates a lib folder for dependencies.
+Creates a lib folder for dependencies.<br>
-Creates a bingo mod folder in your Rain World installation (by default `C:\Program Files (x86)\Steam\steamapps\common\Rain World\RainWorld_Data\StreamingAssets\mods\`, change this is in the batch file yourself to make your life easier.)
+Creates a bingo mod folder in your Rain World installation (by default `C:\Program Files (x86)\Steam\steamapps\common\Rain World\RainWorld_Data\StreamingAssets\mods\`, change this is in the batch file yourself to make your life easier.)<br>
-Creates a symlink between that mod folder and your build from git (this means all you need to do is change what's in the repo directory to have it update in game.)
+Creates a symlink between that mod folder and your build from git (this means all you need to do is change what's in the repo directory to have it update in game.)<br>
 Copies all necessary dependencies into the created lib folder, these are:

 - HOOKS-Assembly-CSharp.dll